 The negotiation of collective employment agreements is mandatory for employers with more than 10 employees however the signing of the collective employment agreement following these negotiations is not mandatory.
 We have extensive expertise in drafting both individual and collective agreements.

 3. Corporate Law Requirements

-In order to incorporate a company in Romania the following steps and requirements are to be observed:
+In order to incorporate a company in Romania, the following steps and requirements need to be observed:

-Our firm can put you in contact with specialized professionals in order to ensure the timely and correct incorporation.
+Our firm can put you in contact with specialised professionals in order to ensure the timely and correct incorporation.

 4. Payroll and Benefits Providers

 The payroll and benefit responsibilities can be outsourced to third party companies or can be managed internally.
-The registration of individual employment agreements and its addendums in the general registry has to be made by an employee of the company.
+The registration of individual employment agreements and its addendums in the general registry can be made by an employee or by outside service providers.